Nitrogen Gas Distribution Diagram

 Desiccator Ultra Nitro-Flow System

 TDI Acrylic Desiccators provide a clean dry atmosphere to protect moisture sensitive materials/components in storage.
-To maintain low moisture conditions, a constant dry nitrogen gas supply is required, connected to the nitrogen flowmeter on the desiccator cabinet.
+Our cabinets require a constant dry nitrogen gas supply to maintain low moisture conditions.
+Connect the gas supply to the nitrogen flowmeter on the desiccator cabinet.
 The flowmeter regulates the nitrogen gas flow (cubic feet per hour) to the plenum chamber, with the nitrogen gas distributed uniformly through the perforated inside wall of the plenum chamber into each compartment.

 All TDI Acrylic Desiccators are constructed with Ultra Nitro-Flow compartment flow-throughs, which achieve a single pressure and atmosphere condition throughout the desiccator.
 This unique design allows maximum gas flow in both the vertical and horizontal directions and reduces higher moisture humidity conditions between compartments.